Skip to main content

 Frequently Asked Questions

-How much does a Canada Visit/Tourist Visa cost in 2026?
+How long does it take to get a Canada Visit/Tourist Visa in 2026?

 The government application fee for a Canada Visit/Tourist Visa is CAD 100.
-Including biometric enrollment (CAD 15), medical examination (CAD 45), document translation, courier fees, and visa facilitation service, the total estimated cost is CAD 220 - 280.
-Immigration consultant fees (optional) can add CAD 200 - 400 more.
-All government fees are non-refundable.
+Including biometric enrollment (CAD 15), medical examination (CAD 45), document translation, courier fees, and visa facilitation service charges, the total estimated cost is CAD 220 - CAD 280.
+Immigration consultant fees (optional) can add CAD 200 - CAD 400 more.
+All government fees are non-refundable, even if your application is refused.

 Can I work while on a Canada Visit/Tourist Visa visa?